-The Mint Julep dates back to the 1800’s and is a pretty simple cocktail, Kentucky Bourbon, sugar and mint leaves served on the rocks in the historic Julep Cup.
+The history of the Mint Julep recipe dates back to a 1000-year-old Persian medicinal Rose Water remedy.
+The tonic was called a “Juleb’ or ‘Guleb” and is the basis for the modern cocktail.
+The Mint Julep recipe that we drink today dates back to the 1800s and is a pretty simple cocktail recipe, Kentucky Bourbon, sugar, and mint leaves served on the rocks in the historic Julep Cup.

-- 6 Roses, fragrant, any color will work, organic is best
+- 6 Roses, fragrant, any color will work, chemical-free, organic is best

 -Pluck all the petals from the roses and rinse well